Research excavation in the Plattenkalke of Brunn/Upper Palatinate

 Research excavation Ettling

 The research excavation of the Jura Museum Eichstätt in the slab limestone quarry of Ettling (Markt Pförring) mainly yields fossil fish of great scientific importance (see SNSB press releases).
-On the one hand, the preservation of the fish is exceptionally good, and on the other hand, Ettling has a fish fauna from the Middle Jurassic (more than 150 million years old) with numerous, as yet undescribed species.
+The preservation of these fishes is extraordinary and includes a 150 million year old fish fauna from the late Jurassic period with numerous, as yet undescribed species.
+The site provides a more detailed insight into the early evolution of modern fishes and their ecosystem.
+Ettling is a unique window into the history of the earth!

 Fossil excavation in the Upper Jurassic plate Plattenkalke of Wattendorf